pokon548/Riru-HookManagedProfile/README.md

 A module that hook isManagedProfile() in ``android.os.UserManagaer`` to throw restrictions in Android For Business (aka Android For Work) into void.

+## Why this

+When using [Island](https://play.google.com/store/apps/details?id=com.oasisfeng.island) (An multiboxing app based on AFB), I would like to make some programs access my notifications.
+Unfortunately, Android throw a toast notify me its impossible due to limits.
+And that's why this wheel is (maybe re)invented.

 ## Capability

 Tested **ONLY** on AOSP like ROM (like OxygenOS).
 Other ROMs may also work but not permitted.